Home > Saudi Arabia > Riyadh > King's College Riyadh

 Do students practice religion at the school?
 What religion?

 Our Muslim children take Islamic Studies lessons as per MOE requirements.
+Beyond that, we teach that all students should respect all religions.

 How does the school accommodate non-religious students or students of a different religion?